Product

 Automated UX analysis.

-Data-driven UX design has become the industry standard.
-Today, designers use session replay, customer journey maps (sankey and sunburst), page analysis, heatmaps, attention maps, clickmaps, and interaction or content analysis maps to study user behavior.
+Data-driven UX design remains the gold standard in 2025.
+Designers lean on session replay, journey maps (Sankey and sunburst), page analysis, heatmaps, attention maps, click maps, and interaction analysis to decode user behavior.

 Accurate alerting and monitoring.